Old Sunday School,

 good approximation of the time at which the end credits finish.

 car parking is available immediately behind the building in front of Tesco Metro, off Churchill Way.
-Please do not park in the Heritage Centre forecourt unless disabled access is required.
+Please do not park in the Old Sunday School forecourt unless disabled access is required.

 For those travelling by